kaceejian/DL-Charity-Funding-Success/README.md

   - During the 3 attempts, I tried to increase the model performance by trying out different combinations of number of neurons, batch size and number of layers.
 So far, from the 3 combinations, we can see that “nn_1”, which has a combo of 12 neurons, a batch size of 128, and 3 layers, gave us the best accuracy among them; but to achieve the target model performance of 0.75, I would keep testing different combinations of these parameters, and try to find a combo with optimized results.

-3.  **Summary**: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and explain then recommendation.
+3.  **Summary**:

     - In summary, in order to be able to predict whether the loan applicant will be success, I’ve created a neural network classification model that so far has a 73.2% accuracy.

-    I’ve tested different combinations of the parameters, but I haven’t been able to achieve the 75% accuracy desired.
+    - I’ve tested different combinations of the parameters, but haven’t been able to achieve the 75% accuracy desired.
 As mentioned above, we can keep testing different combinations of the parameters of number of neurons, batch size and number of layers, or we can also look deeper into what other features might also determine “Is Successful”, and keep adjusting the model to come up with optimized results.
-    Another model that could also be used for this project would be the Random Forest Classification, because it is also good with the binary classification problem.
+    - Another model that could also be used for this project would be the Random Forest Classification, because it is also good with the binary classification problem.
 Also, the performance of Random Forest Classification could be comparable with the neural network model when it only has few hidden layers.
-And also, since there are fewer parameters to work with, and overall more intuitive, Random Forest Classification could be a good alternative to the deep learning model for this project.
+    - In addition, since there are fewer parameters to work with and overall more intuitive, Random Forest Classification could be a good alternative to the deep learning model for this project.

 ---